ardesian-datapacks/slime-chunk-finder/README.md

 ## Setup:

-Before you begin, you must first enter your into the file located at `data/slime_chunk_finder/functions/config/seed.mcfunction`.
+Before you begin, you must enter your seed into the file located at `data/slime_chunk_finder/functions/config/seed.mcfunction`.
 Because this datapack employs scoreboards in order to run, you must first convert your seed into two 32 bit integers.
 A program to do so can be found [here](https://www.dropbox.com/s/env6wykjv0zffqh/seed.exe?raw=1) (Also written by [/r/elyisgreat](https://www.reddit.com/user/elyisgreat/))

 ## Crafting the Slime Finder